ConceptCodes/flappy-bird-ai/README.md

 # flappy-bird-ai
-With pyhton and pygame, I created an ai that learns to play flappy bird.
+With python and pygame, I created an ai that learns to play flappy bird.
+I got inspired by Coding train on youtube.